sodadata/docs/soda/quick-start-end-user.md

 ## About this guide

 The instructions below offer Data Engineers an example of how to set up the Soda platform to enable colleagues to prepare their own data quality tests.
-Data quality testing is a team sport, after all!
+After all, data quality testing is a team sport!

-For context, the example assumes that you have the appropriate access to a cloud services provider environment such as Azure, AWS, or Google Cloud that allow you to create and deploy applications to a cluster.
+For context, the example assumes that you have the appropriate access to a cloud services provider environment such as Azure, AWS, or Google Cloud that allows you to create and deploy applications to a cluster.
 Further, it assumes that you, or someone on your team, has access to the login credentials that Soda needs to be able to access a data source such as MS SQL, Big Query, or Athena so that Soda can run scans of the data.

 Once you have completed the set-up, you can direct your colleagues to log in to the Soda platform and begin [creating Agreements]({% link soda-cloud/agreements.md %}).
 An agreement is a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
 It contains data quality checks that run according to the schedule you defined for the data source.